noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2.md

 ![[Pasted image 20250422063627.png]]

 In 2022, 11% of people with disabilities found it difficult to access medical facilities, which although a 3% improvement since 2018, does not mean that they are receiving adequate care in these facilities.

-In addition to the 11% of people who find it difficult to access healthcare.
-In 2019,
+This was a point made by the previously mentioned study by the university of Melbourne.

-14% of all people with disabilities stated that at least one time in the last year, they have avoided visiting medical facilities, such as the GP, dentist, or hospital.
+In addition to inaccessibility, it was found that in 14% of people with disabilities had actively avoided visiting a medical facility, such as a dentist, GP, or hospital.
+43% of those that avoided medical facilities did so because they had experienced discrimination within those facilities. https://www.aihw.gov.au/reports/disability/people-with-disability-in-australia/contents/justice-and-safety/disability-discrimination#Health

-25% of people with disabilities aged 15–64 who had experienced discrimination from health staff due to their disability avoided healthcare facilities. https://www.aihw.gov.au/reports/disability/people-with-disability-in-australia/contents/justice-and-safety/disability-discrimination#Health